TanishGupta15/COL216/README.md

 # Mini-Processor

-This repository contains code for dsigning a hardware that implements a processor which can execute a subset of ARM instructions.
+This repository contains code for designing a hardware that implements a processor which can execute a subset of ARM instructions.
 Further details can be found in the document titled "Lab Assignment 2 Overview.pdf".

 ## Logistics